 At Piedmont Eye Center we are dedicated to our patients and providing the latest technology available.
 To do our part to ensure technology continues to advance, we are enrolled in multiple clinical trials.
-If you would like more information about enrolling in one of our studies that apply to you, please contact our Research Coordinators, Jana King or Michelle Wells, at 434.947.3984 ext.
-574. They will be happy to answer your questions.
+If you would like more information about enrolling in one of our studies that apply to you, please contact our Research Coordinators, Susan Shelton (ext.
+574), Michelle Wells (ext.
+575) or Jennifer Frederick (ext.543) at 434.947.3984.
+They will be happy to answer your questions.

 Open Studies – Enrollment Open

 Title: A Phase 3, Multi-Center, Randomized, Double Masked, Placebo-Controlled Clinical Study to Assess the Safety and Efficacy of SkQ1 Ophthalmic Solution in the Environment and During Challenge in the Controlled Adverse Environmental Model for the Treatment of Dry Eye Syndrome

 Purpose: The objective of this study is to compare the safety and efficacy of SkQ1 ophthalmic solution to placebo for the treatment of the signs and symptoms of dry eye syndrome.

 Purpose: The objective of this study is to evaluate the safety and effectiveness of OC-01 Nasal Spray as compared to placebo on signs and symptoms of dry eye disease.

 Purpose: The objective of this study is to compare the safety and efficacy of 0.1% RGN-259 Ophthalmic Solution to placebo for the treatment of the signs and symptoms of dry eye.